 Nature and Wildlife—From Pre-Capture to Post Production and Fine Art Photography by Bob Coates

-The Coastal Camera Club is located in Lewes, Delaware, USA.
+The Coastal Camera Club, located in Lewes, Delaware, USA invites you to attend our free annual Beach Bash zoom presentations.
 Prior to COVID-19, our club hosted the Photo Beach Bash in late winter to early spring on one weekend day at a conference hotel in Rehoboth Beach, Delaware.
-For the past two years we have successfully gone virtual with past speakers Kristi Odom, Joe Brady, and David duChemin attracting an audience of over 500 from around the world.
-Please join us on the weekend of February 25-26, 2023 for these exciting presentations by nationally known speakers Colleen Miniuk and Joe Edelman.
+For the past three years we have successfully gone virtual with past speakers Kristi Odom, Joe Brady, David duChemin, Colleen Miniuk, and Joe Edelman, attracting an audience of over 500 from around the world.
+Please join us on the weekend of February 24-25, 2024, for these exciting presentations by nationally known speakers Chuck Kimmerle and Bob Coates.

 This event will be free of charge, but you must sign up using our EventBrite link found below.

 The Coastal Camera Club is a tax exempt 501(c)3.
 We would greatly appreciate tax exempt (for U.S. residents) donations using the DONATE link below.
 All those who donate will be automatically entered in two raffles for a print from each of our speakers, Chuck Kimmerle and Bob Coates.
 The winners will be drawn at 8pm on the day of each talk and the winners will be notified by email.

 In addition, the CCC is holding our regular club meetings via zoom for the foreseeable future.
 Any interested photographers are welcome to join our club by going to our website at CoastalCameraClub.com/join-us/